November 6, 2013

 - To the same skillet, add the leeks, apples, celery, and poultry seasoning.
 Cook for 10 minutes until the leeks are softened and golden brown.

-- If you are stuffing the turkey, add half the stuffing into the bird and bake until the turkey thigh reaches an internal temperature of 175F and the breast and stuffing reach 165F.
+- Place 4 to 6 cups of the stuffing mixture inside a 12 to 16 lb turkey, about 1 cup for every 2 to 3 lbs.
+Tie the legs and bake until the turkey thigh reaches an internal temperature of 175F and the breast and stuffing reach 165F.